 The aim is for students to achieve an internationally recognized qualification, the Baccalaureate.
 Each European School has the same status as other schools of the country.
-The European School Karlsruhe was founded in 1962 for the benefit of children of the European Commission personnel, Joint Research Centre - Joint Research Centre, https://ec.europa.eu/jrc/en/about/jrc-site/karlsruhe).
+The European School Karlsruhe was founded in 1962 for the benefit of children of the European Commission personnel, Joint Research Centre https://joint-research-centre.ec.europa.eu/jrc-sites-across-europe/jrc-karlsruhe-germany_en).

 However, since that date, our school has also welcomed children from many other European or overseas families who live and work in the area.
 Approximately 950 students attend the European School Karlsruhe.